hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 (in its only possible surface form) in the argument stream or equivalent.

-in the now established [#here.theme-1] tendency of our meta-model to dissuade us from "strange" models in the interest of enforcing bug- deterrent design. towards this we *might* say:
+in the now established [#here.theme-1] tendency of our meta-model to dissuade us from expressing our structural design in a "strange" way in the model when there is a less surprising (i.e more conventional) way available (all in the interesting of enforcing bug-deterrent design), towards all of this we *might* say:

   - axiomatically, it doesn't make sense for a flag association to say anything about defaults. (although this is technically up to the client